-In connection with the launch of NASDAQ OMX NLX, we have entered into agreements with certain members which may require us to make payments if certain financial goals are achieved.
-Since the amount of these payments is not currently probable and cannot be quantified as of June 30, 2014, no contingent liability is recorded in the Condensed Consolidated Balance Sheets for these payments.
+In connection with the launch of Nasdaq NLX, we entered into agreements with certain members which may require us to make payments if certain financial goals are achieved.
+Since the amount of these payments is not currently probable and cannot be quantified as of September 30, 2014, no contingent liability is recorded in the Condensed Consolidated Balance Sheets for these payments.